bernibra/nonlinear-stan/README.md

 ## Sample the posterior distributions

 The models used in the manuscript can be found in `./code/stan-code/models-binomial.R` and `./code/stan-code/models-categorical.R`.
 To sample the posterior distributions, we used the R package _cmdstanr_.
-This is because the models use the `reduce_sum` functionality, a way to parallelize the execution of a single Stan chain across multiple cores (follow [this](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html) link for further details).
+This is because the models use the [`reduce_sum`](https://mc-stan.org/users/documentation/case-studies/reduce_sum_tutorial.html) functionality, a way to parallelize the execution of a single Stan chain across multiple cores.

 ```r
 # Load the stan code